 - BLACK GIRL (1966) | Directed by Ousmane Sembène

-Tickets are available via Ace Theater online upon announcement and in many cases at the theater's box office starting 1 hour in advance of the screening time pending availability.
+Tickets are available online upon announcement and in many cases at the theater's box office starting 1 hour in advance of the screening time pending availability.

-ARRAY @ THE BROAD's film and post-screening discussion will be presented at Ace Theater.
+ARRAY @ THE BROAD's film and post-screening discussion has been presented at REDCAT and The Theatre at Ace Hotel.

 ABOUT THE BROAD